Virus masks, apps: The race is on to avoid hidden carriers

 “We're going to have a couple of weeks, starting pretty much now, but especially a few days from now, that are going to be horrific," he said.

-Los Angeles Mayor Eric Garcetti said even a “tucked-in bandanna” could slow the spread of the virus and remind people to keep their distance.
+Los Angeles Mayor Eric Garcetti said even a “tucked-in bandanna” could slow the spread of the virus and remind people to keep their distance from each other.

 “I know it will look surreal,” he said, donning a mask.
 “We’re going to have to get used to seeing each other like this.”

+In Japan, where masks are a household stable, the government planned to deliver two gauze masks by mail to each of the country’s 50 million households.

-In Greece, authorities placed an entire refugee camp under quarantine Thursday after discovering that a third of the 63 contacts of an infected woman tested positive — and none showed symptoms.
+In Greece, authorities placed an entire refugee camp under quarantine Thursday after discovering that a third of the 63 contacts of just one infected woman tested positive — and none had showed symptoms.

+The country's top infectious disease expert, Sotirios Tsiodras, noted that experts disagreed on whether masks helped or worsened the virus spread.

+“This is a pandemic of many uncertainties and question marks,” he said.

-Altogether, close to 940,000 people around the world have contracted the virus, according to a tally by Johns Hopkins University.
-More than 47,000 have died from the virus and another 195,000 have recovered.
+Altogether, almost 942,000 people around the world have contracted the virus, according to a tally by Johns Hopkins University.
+More than 47,500 have died from the virus and another 195,000 have recovered.

+The real figures are believed to be much higher because of testing shortages, differences in counting the dead and mild cases that have gone unreported.
+In Italy, a new study found a hidden toll from coronavirus in the province of Bergamo, more than doubling the official number of 2,060 for the region at the epicenter of Italy’s epidemic with a new estimation of 4,500.

 As hot spots flared in New Orleans and Southern California, the nation's biggest city, New York, was the hardest hit of them all.
 Bodies were being loaded onto refrigerated morgue trucks by forklifts outside overwhelmed hospitals.